Do you sometimes feel like 24 hours are too short for a day?

 - However, if you do not fancy the idea of planning the whole week in advance, you should, at least, have a daily To-do list.
 Spending 15 minutes a day to plan your day will be worth it.

 What else is good about To-do lists?
 Well, they will let you see the actual amount of work you’re able to handle so that you can be a better planner.
 Last but not least, keep in mind that a good To-do list is one that is short and concentrates on the main tasks only.
-A long one will look frustrating and weaken your willingness, which is counterproductive to your work.
+A long one will look frustrating and weaken your will, which is counterproductive to your work.

 3. Set Your Priorities